 This may be the most important step in removing smoke odor.
 During a fire, smoke infiltrates a home’s entire HVAC system, and smoke and soot residue can get trapped in ductwork.
 Change all air conditioning filters as soon as possible after a fire.
 You should also have your HVAC system inspected for damage and engage a professional duct cleaning company to thoroughly clean the system.

 Some stubborn smoke odor may require the use of a hydroxyl generator.
 Hydroxyl generators produce oxidizing gasses that break apart odor molecules.

 Paint can retain many odors in a home, especially smoke after a fire.
 Before you invest in a huge painting project, clean the walls of your home using ammonia- or glycol-based cleaning products.
 Once the walls have completely dried, cover the walls with an odor-sealing paint primer and then your favorite latex paint.

 When to Call a Professional Smoke Odor Removal Company

 Smoke odor can be hard to remove after a large fire.
 If you’ve attempted to clean your house and its contents using do-it-yourself techniques and odor still lingers, you may want to engage a professional company to assist.
 At Reynolds Restoration Services, our team of emergency damage restoration professionals have the tools and products designed to restore a property to its preloss condition after a fire.

 While we hope you don’t need our services, we are here to help you if you need us.
-For more than 15 years homeowners have trusted us to restore and rebuild their homes after a fire.
+For more than 15 years homeowners in Harrisburg, PA, Philadelphia, PA, and the Baltimore/DC Metro area have trusted us to restore and rebuild their homes after a fire.
 Reach out today to learn more.